Intelectron6/Hand-Gesture-Recognition/README.md

 # EMG based recognition:

 Dataset is created using TIVA Embedded development board and 2 EMG Sensors from Upside Down Labs.Analog signals from sensors are converted using two inbuilt ADCs in
 TIVA microcontrollers.
-These are then send to computer via UART interface.TIVA_code.c is flashed on TM4C123GXL microcontroller for this.</br>
+These are then send to computer via UART interface.TIVA_code.c is flashed on TM4C123GH6PM MCU for this using Code composer studio.</br>
 Link to EMG dataset: </br>
 https://drive.google.com/drive/folders/1FuZavpRWnWinDOZcZ21C-xJbrTWOWpAX?usp=share_link </br>